lotanaharoni/Library-User-Level-Threads/README.md

 ## Supported OS

-I'm developing on macOS Mojave and in CI we are running on linux debian
+I'm developing on linux and macOS, and the library was tested on linux.

 ## Questions & Debugging & Advanced Operations